We know you send your pup to daycare to have a great time — frolicking in the fresh air, playing with canine friends, and releasing their energy!

 In addition to balancing exercise with rest, taking breaks also allows dogs to balance social time with a bit of valuable “me time.”

 Some dogs love playing all day with a group of canine pals.
 Others play with one or two doggie friends before settling down to relax in the sun.
-And some have a threshold for the length of social time they enjoy, after which they may become flooded — meaning over-stimulated or overwhelmed.
+And some have a threshold for the length of social time they enjoy, after which they may become flooded — meaning over-stimulated, hyperaroused, or overwhelmed.
 Just like mental or emotional flooding in humans, this increases a dog’s stress level and makes it hard to relax.

 Our PLAYtrain® Specialists pay attention to each pup’s personality, body language, and behavior to ensure they are healthy, happy, and comfortable in the playgroup.
 If we see signs that a dog is feeling over-stimulated or stressed, we allow them to take a rest break inside.
 This often helps the dog to decompress, refresh, and get into a more relaxed state.

+There’s another important reason that we pay attention to signs of overstimulation: safety.
 Coming to doggie daycare is likely the most stimulating activity in your dog’s day.
 It’s a great environment for dogs to release energy, build confidence, and enhance socialization — but with so much excitement, it’s easy for dogs to become flooded.

 In our flagship PLAYtrain® program, we are constantly guiding dogs to promote positive behaviors and healthy socialization skills, while redirecting undesired behaviors.
 Particularly with young puppies who are learning how to engage with other dogs, every social interaction matters.